Flat double braids

 10-loop 4-COLUMN flat double braid (below):

-Below, in the single turned loop transfer (right middle finger to right thumb), the loop will receive TWO turns instead of one, so the colors of the upper and lower shanks of the loop will not change, even though the loop is turned.
+Below, in the single turned loop transfer (right middle finger to right thumb), the loop will receive TWO turns instead of one (“turn twice” color-linking).

-I first show a basic way to do this, then later in the video I show a faster way to do this double-turn.
-This faster version is easier in the 10-loop braid than the 8-loop one.
+I first show a simple way to do this, then later in the video I show a faster way.
+The faster way is actually easier for 10 loops than for 6 or 8 loops, because of the way the thumb holds its loop.

-I demo a two-color border, white on one edge, black on the other–not a great look on this particular braid!
+I also demo a two-color border (“exchange twice” color-linking), white on one edge, black on the other–not a great look on this particular braid!
 Just good for a demo, go ahead and pick better colors for your own braid.

-You can see pictures of—and learn how to make—all twelve of these shape variations in my chapter in the Braids 2012 conference proceedings, obtainable through the Braid Society.
+You can see pictures of—and learn how to make—all twelve of these shape variations in my chapter in the Braids 2012 conference proceedings, obtainable through the Braid Society in England, or BraidersHand in the U.S. [update – I just repaired that broken link, it should work now!]

 I turn the loop in one of two possible rotational directions—I call the turn that I demo a turn ‘from above’.